Last updated: June 5, 2026

 Step 2 – Define Business Goals for the Migration

 Think about why you want to move to the cloud.
-Some common reasons include:
+Some common reasons include the following.

 When you know your goals, it’s easier to pick the right services and plan the move properly.